 Co-Pastors Jan and Phil Butin began ministry at FUPC in March, 2010.
 They have served previous congregations in Iowa, North Carolina, California, and New Mexico, including three shared co-ministries.
 They moved to Fayetteville from California, where Jan served the Presbytery of the Redwoods and the larger church in various capacities, and Phil served as President and Professor of Theology at San Francisco Theological Seminary.
 The Butins have enjoyed a variety of church leadership roles, beginning with youth, Christian Education, and young adult ministry (which they still enjoy) and more recently focused on helping congregations clarify their mission and vision for renewal, growth, and outreach.
 They love working hand-in-hand with the FUPC congregation in embracing our mission statement: "Called to be a light on the hill, we boldly proclaim and serve Christ, the hope of our changing world."
-They have a daughter who is working in Southern California while completing her final courses for college graduation, and a son who recently returned from serving a year-long mission among the poor through Rostro de Cristo in Guayaquil, Ecuador.
+They have a daughter who is currently studying law at Loyola Law School in Los Angeles, and a son and daughter-in-law who live in Goleta, CA and serve the Community Covenant Church there.
 Jan particularly enjoys creative worship planning and leadership, and encouraging and caring for members of the congregation.
 Phil serves on the Committee on Ministry and the Hispanic New Church Development Commission of the Presbytery of Arkansas, and teaches for the presbytery’s Lay Academy.
 He continues to teach and write about John Calvin, the Trinity, Reformed Theology, and Christian Spirituality and Worship, most recently as adjunct online faculty for University of Dubuque Theological Seminary.

 Leslie Belden, Parish Associate is excited to return to the staff of FUPC after serving as the Associate Pastor from 1995-2000 and leaving to complete her D.Min. and Ph.D.
 Since 2000 she has served the Presbytery of Arkansas on the Committee on Ministry, the General Council, temporarily pastored various congregations, and was the Campus Minister at the United Campus Ministry at the U of A. Leslie is actively involved in the community and hopes to encourage all members of the congregation in discerning how God can use them to serve as God's hands and heart in the world.
 Leslie's husband, Ted, is also a leader in the church and community, as are her two daughters, Melissa and Mary, and her sons in law, Randy Werner and Clark Carroll.